Peter Jackson's adaptation of Alice Sebold's novel The Lovely

 Gump, Steel Magnolias, Wuthering Heights, Titantic, Kramer

-Vs. Kramer, Beaches, Ordinary People, Bambi,
+Vs. Kramer, Beaches, Ordinary People, Bambi, for crissakes,

 all wallow in mawkish, life-affirming sentimentality, wringing